Talkleingit/Anomaly-detection-server/README.md

 <!-- Features-and-Functionality -->
 ## Features and Functionality
  The server expects to receive from the user a CSV file with all features the user would like to test.
-The user specifies which algorithm he wishes the server to use.
+The user specifies which algorithm he wishes the server to use
+ (Regression or Hybrid).
+Then the server commands the